waleedayoub/waleedayoub.github.io/content/post/huggingface-agents_unit1.md

     prompt_templates=prompt_templates
 )
 ```
-where `prompt_templates` is just a yaml being loaded like this:
+The part I want to focus on is `prompt_templates`, which is just a yaml being loaded like this:
 ```python
 with open("prompts.yaml", 'r') as stream:
 	prompt_templates = yaml.safe_load(stream)